 Walking up to 2.5 miles on flat, open trails, thick vegetation, muddy terrain, small inclines.
-Distance is variable based on sightings and local cirumstances.
-Field trips begin before dawn.
-Birding field trips include lots of standing, walking over uneven natural terrain and heavily wooded areas.
-Approx. 6-7 seven hours in the field daily.
-Good walking shoes/boots and wind/rain gear are strongly recommended.
+Driving approximately 55 miles, about 1.5 hours.
+Distance is variable based on sightings and local circumstances.
+Field trips begin before dawn (and we are on-site at our birding destination by 6:00 a.m.)
+Birding trips include lots of standing, walking over uneven natural terrain and heavily wooded areas.
+Approx. 6-7 hours in the field daily.
+Good walking shoes/boots and wind/rain gear are recommended.

 At a local restaurant.

 We will gather for a recap of the day's viewing.